Do you have any questions?

 There is no weight limit, as our dogs are very fit and strong and love to run, but you do need a base level of fitness to take part in the activity.

-We like to keep our group sizes small, so the maximum number of guests on each trip is 16.
+We like to keep our group sizes small, so the maximum number of guests on each trip is 20.

-Yes, at beginning of the tour, once you have your winter suits on, you are welcome to go outside and meet the dogs in the kennel.
-Also, at the end of the trip you will have time to meet the dogs and the puppies and take some photos with them too.
+Additionally, at the end of the trip you will have time to meet the dogs and the puppies and take some photos with them too.

 All of the dogs at our kennel are Alaskan Huskies.
 These are a specially bred mix of Siberian husky, setter, pointer and border collie.
 Our dogs are all trained and used as touring dogs for guests and have many miles of experience doing their job.